gloinul/draft-ietf-avtcore-rtp-payload-registry/draft-ietf-avtcore-rtp-payload-registry.md

 # Introduction {#introduction}

-It has been observed that specifications of new RTP payload formats often forget to specify registration of the format's media type in the IANA registry "RTP Payload Formats Media Types" {{RTP-FORMATS}} as recommended by {{RFC8088}}.
+It has been observed that specifications of new Real-time Transport Protocol (RTP) payload formats often forget to specify registration of the format's media type in the IANA registry "RTP Payload Formats Media Types" {{RTP-FORMATS}} as recommended by {{RFC8088}}.
 In practice this has no real impact.
 This registry is not used for any purpose other than to track which media types actually have RTP payload formats.
 That purpose could be addressed through other means.

 The Media Types registry {{MEDIA-TYPES}} is the crucial registry to register any Media Type to establish the media type used